OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 The analysis results are summarised as follows:

-1. All resulting top 3 industries are in one way or another tech-related, such as:
+1. All resulting top 3 industries are in one way or another tech-related, as follows:

 |Top 3 Industries|
 |--------|